 Harold trying to phone Karen.
 Harold getting into trouble doing so.
 Harold giving each button a forceful push.
 How come all these were narrated by Karen?
 What's the actual plot (of Death and Taxes) by then?
 She couldn't have been narrating that Harold's trying to contact her, could she?

-Perhaps it didn't mattered, in the book, who he was calling.
+Perhaps it didn't matter, in the book, who he was calling.
 The central scene seems to be the fact he is calling someone in a moment of character or plot development, and maybe Karen was concentrating in that, to later figure out who it was he was calling, once the scene was done with the impact she needed.
-The scene maybe was supposed to have the resonance of a meeting with fate, and that's why Karen seemed so freaked when her phone rang, she was so engrossed with her writing.
+Maybe the scene was supposed to have the resonance of a meeting with fate, and that's why Karen seemed so freaked when her phone rang, she was so engrossed with her writing.